-Malik suggested that the above verse define the individuals who masturbate as one who has exceeded limits.
-Other scholars like Shāfiʿī deemed masturbate as a wrong doing.
+Malik suggested that the above verse define the individuals who partake in masturbation as one who has exceeded limits.
+Other scholars like Shāfiʿī deemed masturbation as a wrong doing.
 Likewise through exclusive analysis of these verses the act of witnessing a gay couple union is deemed undesirable and prohibited.

 The Permissibility of Legal Contracts on Social Transactions